zhangyiza/KNN_air_pollution/README.md

-# Weighted KNN_air_pollution
-a weighted KNN model for air pollution data
+# Weighted KNN for air pollution prediction

-##KNN-time and space

-##KNN-adding weather factors
+Two models are built: KNN with time and space and KNN adding weather factors.

+data source